 Practical Tips for Biblical Genres

 The following is a brief overview of 8 biblical genres with tips for understanding them.
+Most genre types below include links to other posts that give more help for that genre.

 1. Narrative – This includes the history books of the Old Testament and the book of Acts.
 This genre tells us what happened, not necessarily what should have happened or what we should do.
 Narrative often teaches indirectly, with implicit meaning.
 Tips: Narrative is descriptive, not prescriptiveLook for what the story teaches us about God’s character, nature, and ways.
-(See also “Help for Understanding Old Testament Narrative.”)
+(See also “Help for Understanding Old Testament Narrative.)

 2. Law – This includes parts of Exodus, Leviticus, Numbers, and Deuteronomy.
 The Law gives details of God’s covenant with the nation of Israel and is not binding under the New Covenant unless specifically renewed.
 Tip: Look for principles for living in community with God and others.
 (See also “How Should We Understand the Law?“)